 - The collection, compilation and analysis of information will be supported by a system that will enable dissemination of information to users, on a timely basis, and in a form that is easily understood.

-- The Department of Employment and Human Resources will develop a system for sharing and disseminating information, and work in close cooperation with other ministries, departments and agencies involved in the collection and compilation of labor and employment information.
-The Department is expected to become the nation’s recognized and respected focal point for labor and employment information, and serve as the institutional memory of the country’s labor administration system.
+- The Department will develop a system for sharing and disseminating information, and work in close cooperation with other ministries, departments and agencies involved in the collection and compilation of labor and employment information.
+The Department is expected to become the nation’s recognized and respected focal point for workforce and employment information, and serve as the institutional memory of the country’s labor administration system.

 - The Department will have responsibility for formulation of national human resource policy, human resource development planning and human resource forecasting as well as the preparation and implementation of the HRD Master Plan, National HRD Advisory, Workforce Plan and Human Resource Roadmap.These documents will be prepared and implemented in close cooperation with different government and non-government agencies, and will dovetail with the country’s five-year planning cycle.

 - The Department will play the leading role in human resource forecasting at the national level.
 This will involve assessing the current stock of particular categories of manpower and occupational groups, projecting future demand for those categories and occupations, and advising on strategies to meet the identified gaps.
 Human resource forecasting is closely dependent on the key assumptions adopted in preparing the forecasts including such things as economic growth rates, technological change, wages and labor costs, and fiscal and monetary policies.
 The Department will be expected to indicate the assumptions underlying all its forecasting activities and, indeed, prepare different forecasts based on different assumptions.